arjuxn/xliff_translator/README.md

 style.css
 ```

-The frontend communicates with the FastAPI backend running locally.
+The frontend communicates with the local FastAPI application.

 ### `desktop.py`

-This is the customer application launcher.
+This is the entry point used by the packaged Windows application.

-It hides the development infrastructure from the customer.
+It starts the local application automatically and opens the GUI in an application-style browser window.

-At runtime it:
+The launcher:

-1. Starts the local FastAPI/Uvicorn application.
+* Finds an available local port
-2. Finds an available local port.
+* Starts the FastAPI/Uvicorn server
-3. Waits for the server to become ready.
+* Waits for the server to become available
-4. Finds Microsoft Edge or Google Chrome.
+* Finds Microsoft Edge or Google Chrome
-5. Opens the application in application-window mode.
+* Opens the application in application-window mode
-6. Uses a dedicated browser profile.
+* Uses a dedicated browser profile
-7. Waits for the application window to close.
+* Shuts down the local server when the application window is closed

-8. Shuts down the local server.
+This launcher is mainly part of the customer packaging workflow.
+Developers can run the FastAPI application directly during development.

-The customer therefore interacts with what appears to be a normal desktop application rather than manually starting a web server.
+# Development Setup

-## Developer setup
+## Python environment

-The developer environment uses Python.
+The project requires Python 3.10 or newer.

-Create a virtual environment:
+Create a virtual environment from the project root:

 ```powershell
 python -m venv .venv